 The Board of Aldermen shall cause to be kept a journal of its proceedings, and the "ayes" and "nays" shall be entered on any question at the request of any two (2) members.
 The Board of Aldermen may prescribe and enforce such rules as it may find necessary for the expeditious transaction of its business.

 In the event the financial statement of the City is not published as required by Section 110.100 hereof, the City Treasurer shall not pay out any money of the City on any warrant or order of the Board of Aldermen after the end of the month in which such financial statement should have been published until such time as such financial statement is published.
-If the City Treasurer violates the provisions of this Section he/she shall be deemed guilty of a misdemeanor.
+If the City Treasurer violates the provisions of this Section, he/she shall be deemed guilty of an ordinance violation.

 The Board of Aldermen shall have power to compel the attendance of witnesses and the production of papers and records relating to any subject under consideration in which the interest of the City is involved, and shall have power to call on the proper officers of the City, or of the county in which such City is located, to execute such process.
 The officer making such service shall be allowed to receive therefor such fees as are allowed by law in the Circuit Court for similar services, to be paid by the City.
 The Mayor or Acting President of the Board of Aldermen shall have power to administer oaths to witnesses.